Wardormeur/sushi-cake-eater-love2D/en/README.md

 ## A basic game
 In this sushi-card, we're going to create a simple game.
 The game goal is to get as many points as possible.
-When eating cakes, you get points, but also get bigger.
-When drinking water, you get smaller.
-When eating poison, you lose.
+When eating cakes, you get points.
+When eating a poisonous cake, you lose :(
 ### Introduction to Love2D
 [Love2D](https://love2d.org/) is a multiplatform, open-source engine to create games.
 It'll also introduce how to make simple graphics to use in game.
 #### Checklist based on the "game-design" sushi-card